 Are you looking for a memorable camping experience?
 Do you enjoy relaxing sunsets and breathtaking nighttime skies?
 Camping in Dry Tortugas National Park offers that and much more.

 A high-speed ferry is availabe to transport Dry Tortugas campers from Key West.
 The ferries cost is, roundtrip, $180 per adult camper and $140 per child camper – plus $5 National Park entrance park fee and $3 per person/per night camping fee.
 The ferry boat limit campers to a three-night maximum.
-For more information about the ferries and reservations call toll-free 877-INFO-KEY or Send us a note
+For more information about the ferries and reservations call toll-free 877-INFO-KEY or click here to send us a note

 Keep in mind that space and services are limited.
 All overnight camping must take place within the Garden Key campground which is located just south of Fort Jefferson.
 The eight regular campsites are available on a first-come first-served basis.
 Should a regular campsite not be available, an overflow area is available.

 Camping Update: Now that there is only one ferry service available to transport campers to the Dry Tortugas, camping capacity has become extremely limited.
 Only 10 campers can be transported to or from the Dry Tortugas on a given day. (previously there were 12 spots available per day).
 As a result, we suggest you book well in advance.

 Availability Update: Currently, camping in the Dry Tortugas is sold out weeks in advance.
 If you would like to camp at the Dry Tortugas, you must call us at 877-463-6539.

 Be prepared for your visit.